Essex Partnership University NHS Foundation Trust

 Customising Safe Hub to work best for users

 One issue which we addressed shortly after deployment was for workers wearing SOS Fobs on lanyards.
-As the mental health teams at EPUT have to be aware of ligature risk, their lanyards are longer than standard to incorporate break points.
-This meant that dangling devices had a tendency to trigger frequent false alerts, for instance if they touched a desk.
+As the mental health teams at EPUT have to be aware of a ligature risk, their lanyards are longer than standard to incorporate breakpoints.
+This meant that dangling devices had a tendency to trigger frequent false alerts, for instance, if they touched a desk.
 We quickly responded by customising the sensitivity on all devices.
 Additionally, we supplied belt-clips for those individuals whose clothing allows them to wear the SOS Fob at their waist.

 Genuine alerts dealt with quickly and calmly

 To date, there have been two genuine alerts where lone workers faced challenging behaviour from service users.
 Although the threats in each case passed and there was no emergency services callout, the devices worked perfectly and recorded the incidents accurately.
 Most importantly, the escalation protocols worked smoothly and the risk management specialist was notified promptly of the alerts.
 In both cases, she was able to offer further support to the lone workers quickly, following incidents taking place.

 Positive feedback from users shows lone worker safety at its best

 Having used other devices previously, lone workers at EPUT are reporting that the SOS Fob is a much easier device to use, with intuitive buttons and LED light design.
 Feedback has been entirely positive, for instance about the speed with which alert calls are answered.
 Users also report being comfortable about cancelling false alarms if they’re triggered.